-Let’s say you have brought your Great Dane home, and you are unsure if this gigantic dog can climb up and down the stairs with much ease.
 Well, with their body size, you’d be forgiven for thinking that Great Danes won’t make it up and down the stairs.
 So, can Great Danes use stairs?
 Let’s dive in!

 Can Great Danes Use Stairs?

 I trained my Great Dane puppy to use stairs from an early age, and now he is comfortable using stairs.
-While they are certainly large enough to walk up and downstairs, you may be wondering if our gentle giants require any special considerations.
+While they are certainly large enough to walk up and down stairs, you may be wondering if our gentle giants require any special considerations.

 There are many factors to consider when purchasing a Great Dane, and one that many prospective owners may be concerned about is their ability to go upstairs and downstairs.